-It’s a hot and wet June evening, the night of China’s Dragon Boat Festival.
-I’m on Shanghai’s Shouning Road looking for one thing — crayfish.
+It’s a hot and wet June evening, on the eve of China’s Dragon Boat Festival.
+I’m on Shanghai’s Shouning Road looking for one thing: crayfish.

 Crayfish is the underdog-turned-champion of Chinese snack cuisine.
 They first landed in China through Nanjing, brought by Japanese traders and intended as food for bullfrogs.
 They devastated rice paddies, much to the dismay of farmers, and were generally reviled.
 Nonetheless, sometime in the ‘90s, the tide changed.
 Somehow, crayfish became a blockbuster summer dish, a near overnight sensation.

 And that wave hasn’t slowed down — the output of China’s “crayfish industry” shot up last year by 83%, reaching 268.5 billion RMB (42 billion USD).
 Now the country watches closely as a red cargo train carrying 100,000 frozen crayfish shuttles its way to Moscow, decked out in a big banner with the script: “Chinese crayfish rush to the rescue of the World Cup.”

 With China’s crayfish fever now at dizzying heights, it’s time to find out what all the fuss is about.
 Shouning Road is Shanghai’s go-to crayfish destination: one short street, lined on both sides with bright lights, fragrant scents, and loud vendors.
 Outside of crayfish season it’s a popular late night street food area with just as much hustle and bustle; the late Anthony Bourdain made sure to visit this street on his first trip to the city.